2011

 ● When I posted the foregoing comment, another person responded by saying something to the effect (I can’t find the email message now) that those people were, not members of a religion, but instead crazy cultists.
 I thought of posting this response to his comment: “Now, there’s an interesting idea—one religion calling another religion irrational.”
 I ultimately thought better of it, lest my further comment expose my feeling about religion, and alienate many persons.

 ● 5-24-2011: Following my dental cleaning yesterday, I’ve decided to stop using sugar in my coffee and tea, and to brush my teeth twice a day instead of just once.
 I considered that I drink tea or coffee only about three times a day, and I drink it, not for the taste, but for the caffeine stimulation.
-In short, taste is worse; health is better.
+In short, taste is worse, health is better.

 ● 5-27-2011: This is a red-letter day.
 I posted on the Internet my piece “Morality.”
 It’s finally finished!
 (Coincidentally, I got my 1-888-DEBT-END.com website up, in revised form; and I’m very pleased with it.)